 - Summer Youth Scholars—November 15

-- School of Business and Economics Impact Scholarship—December 8
+- College of Business Impact Scholarship—December 8

 - Visual and Performing Arts Talent Award—April 1